geekarist/ulcn/README.md

-This app allows you to open any deeplink that is managed by any app installed on your device.
+This app allows you to open any deeplink if it is managed by another app installed on your device.

 ## Features